intelligentplant/codeless-hackathon-resource/resources/Challenge1-DataGuide.md

-# Getting Started on the Alba Dataset
+# Getting Started on the ORE Catapult Dataset

-For this exercise, you will be connecting to an OSI Soft PI Historian (a large database for storing time-series process data) recording live data from the Alba platform.
+For this exercise, you will be connecting to ORE Catapult's Edge Historian (a large database for storing time-series process data) recording live data from the Levenmouth wind turbine.

 * Data is accessible via a “tag” – *a unique identifier for a measurement*.

-For a short-list of useful tags, refer to the [Challenge 3 Help Sheet](https://github.com/intelligentplant/codeless-hackathon-resource/blob/master/resources/Challenge4HelpSheet.pdf).
+For a short-list of useful tags, refer to the [Challenge 1 Help Sheet](https://github.com/intelligentplant/codeless-hackathon-resource/blob/master/resources/Challenge%201%20-%20Info%20Pack.pdf).

 ## How to get data into Power BI